-For example, the Marriott Bonvoy Card gives you potentially over $500 in free hotels if you spend $3,000 in 3 months, and all year long other cards have great offers in that range.
+For example, the Marriott Bonvoy American Express Card gives you potentially over $600 in free hotels if you spend $3,000 in 3 months, and all year long other cards have great offers in that range.
 If you’re stuck with just getting one welcome bonus for the entire year, that’s a very slow travel rewards earning rate overall, so do the math for your own spending levels.

-Short version: the Cobalt Card‘s welcome bonus is great for just one card, but getting 4 welcome bonuses that are worse is till better than just one, even this excellent one.
+Short version: the American Express Cobalt Card‘s welcome bonus is great for just one card, but getting 4 welcome bonuses that are worse is still better than just one, even this excellent one.

 3. Travelers who want more Marriott Bonvoy points for free hotels

-Alternatively, if you have a small business or any type of side income, you can also consider the Marriott Bonvoy Business Card, which offers a 60,000 point welcome bonus (10 free nights) by simply spending $5,000 in 3 months.
+Alternatively, if you any type of side income, you can also consider the Marriott Bonvoy Business American Express Card, which offers a 60,000 point welcome bonus (10 free nights) by spending $5,000 in 3 months.
 And the best thing is you’ll get a second amazing annual free night certificate with that card.